nanchengatgithub/integrated-modeling-of-hydraulic-fracturing/README.md

   - plotting and 3D visualization

-- RMS
+- RMS for geo-modeling

-- Eclipse or OPM
+- Eclipse or OPM for flow simulation

 Minimum data requirements
 - Base case StimPlan fracture design setup, saved as a .FRK text file.
 It is obtained from a Windows-based StimPlan project (default file name is LASTDATA.FRK and default location is StimPlan Scratch Directory).